Wiz-2/QuizAI/README.md

 Access URL: https://2391546a-3258-4555-87a3-62ef10d58ab4-00-3se0vajnovebm.worf.replit.dev/earnings_transcript_summary

 Request:

-Method: POST
+*Method: POST
-URL: /earnings_transcript_summary
+*URL: /earnings_transcript_summary
-Headers:
-Content-Type: application/json
+*Headers:Content-Type: application/json
-Body:
-{
+*Body:{
   "company_name": "Paytn",
-  "transcript_text": "Your transcript text here..."
+  "transcript_text": "Your transcript text here..."}
-}

 Response:
-Status Code: 200 OK
+*Status Code: 200 OK
-Body: JSON object containing summaries.
+*Body: JSON object containing summaries.
-Example Response:
-{
+*Example Response:{
     "company_name": "Paytm",
     "environmental_risks": "The text does not contain any information on environmental issues, sustainability, or ESG concerns.", "expansion_plans": "Paytm is focused on increasing the monetization of its soundboxes through increased subscription revenues and reactivation efforts.
 The company is also looking to expand its financial services offerings, with secured loan products expected to contribute meaningfully in the coming quarters.
 The company is awaiting regulatory approvals to expand its UPI customer base and is committed to investing in its payments business, both for consumer and merchant segments.",